VBFT: Veloce Byzantine Fault Tolerant Consensus for Blockchains: Conclusion

 \section{Conclusion}

 In this paper, we have presented the VBFT consensus protocol, which achieves consensus during normal protocol operation in just two communication steps.
 First, we have shown that the previous optimal bound for fast BFT can be improved from $f \leq \frac{n+1}{5}$ to $f \leq \frac{n-1}{3}$ without using any trusted hardware.
-Second, we have shown that VBFT guarantees strong safety for honest primaries and enjoys efficient view change.
-Finally, our experimental results have demonstrated that VBFT achieves comparable throughput with HotStuff and PBFT-TE.
+Second, we have shown that VBFT guarantees strong safety for honest leaders and enjoys efficient view change.
 Whereas, VBFT achieves lower latency as compared to HotStuff in the happy path and compared to PBFT-TE in the unhappy path.